gavinleroy/pldi25-artifact/README.md

 All numbers and figures should be the same except the performance numbers gathered in the container, these will vary.

+> :warning: We have seen Pluto struggle to render the notebook after all packages are installed.
+If it's been more than 20 minutes and the notebook hasn't loaded, simply close the browser tab and open it again.

 ![Screenshot 2025-03-18 at 23 44 30](https://github.com/user-attachments/assets/ee2d1dc7-7bb0-4bab-bda9-6eb04fabcb06)

 ## IDE Evaluation